 Who should take the Pedagogy course?

-This course is targeted at instructors would like to teach fully-online courses.
+This course is designed to enhance instructional methodologies across all modalities with a specific focus in online delivery.
 Participants have included those who have already been using Blackboard in their on-ground or hybrid courses, as well as instructors who have been teaching online but have never really had the opportunity to explore best practices of online teaching.
 It is not an introductory course in how to use the Blackboard course management system.